 All stakeholders we spoke to supported the introduction of progressive remedies for failure to comply.

-In striking contrast to the comments received from other constituencies, including ICANN’s Compliance Team, the Registrars and Registries were extremely positive about the effectiveness of the implementation of WHOIS policy.
+In striking contrast to the comments received from other constituencies, including ICANN’s Compliance Team, the Registrars and Registrars were extremely positive about the effectiveness of the implementation of WHOIS policy.

+At least one member of the Review Team notes that Registries and Registrars are sympathetic to the technical and operational challenges faced by the ICANN Compliance team.

-The gap in perceptions between the Registries and Registries (the contracted parties who are regulated by ICANN’s Compliance Team) and all the other constituencies we spoke to merits further exploration.
+The gap in perceptions between the Registries and Registrars (the contracted parties who are monitored by ICANN’s Compliance Team) and all other constituencies merits further exploration.

 Gap analysis

 Communication